 Alyson Walsh is a 50-something journalist, former magazine fashion editor and the author of two books, Know Your Style and Style Forever.
 Walsh is the editor of That’s Not My Age, a fashion and lifestyle blog for women of all ages.

-By, far one of my favorite micro-influences, Walsh’s Instagram feed is curated to well-styled perfection.
+By, far one of my favorite fashion bloggers over 50, Walsh’s Instagram feed is curated to well-styled perfection.
 It’s an elegant mix of reserve and sophistication with a bit of the UK’s infamous 80s-styled anarchy rioting just beneath the surface.

 I dunno.
 There’s just something there that I can’t put my finger on.
 Her outfits are some of the dopest things I’ve seen on Instagram.